amv/gapier/README.md

 # Why not just a library

 Google does not just allow you to put your username and password in function parameters and fire API calls on your behalf (the possibility is officially deprecated on April 20, 2012).
+And even if it did, you usually do not want to have your full account credentials stored as plain text in files.

 Making updates to Google spreadsheets with the suggested OAuth2 authorization involves two layers of security: